 Beware Outsider Syndrome

 A quick sidebar to make a comparison.
-The parallel is when a white person goes to a great Puerto Rican restaurant in the Puerto Rican neighborhood, and says “this food is great!
+The parallel is when a white person (or someone not Puerto Rican) goes to a great Puerto Rican restaurant in the Puerto Rican neighborhood, and says “this food is great!
 How come nobody knows about it?”
 When, in fact, the restaurant is already good and well-known, as evidenced by the full tables all around them.
 The “nobody” in this case is the white person’s other white friends who don’t know about it.
 As though being known and valued in the white community is the measure of success.